An introduction from our English Lead - Mrs Rossiter (Riley Class)

 English curriculum documentation

-We cannot stress enough the importance of younger children reading out loud every day and for older children to read every day for at least 20 minutes.
+We cannot stress enough the importance of younger children reading out loud every day, older children reading every day for at least 20 minutes and for children of all age groups to be read to.

-Reading helps to develop spelling, grammar, fluency, extends vocabulary and provides ideas for writing.
+Through vocabulary, reading helps with children's understanding.
+It helps to develop spelling, grammar, speech and provides ideas for writing.

 We are very excited about building on our use of Accelerated Reader, which gives the children the opportunity to read books at an appropriate level and checks on their understanding (by way of a quiz), before they move on to a new book.